We are not supporting this browser

 Returning to work as a mum

 Going back to work after having a baby can be a great help for family finances.
 Another benefit for your baby or toddler is being with others who may approach things differently from you.
-Whether it’s a childminder, nanny, a creche with other children or a family member, they will all provide new stimulation.
+Whether it’s a childminder, nanny, a nursery with other children or a family member, they will all provide new stimulation.
 New songs, toys, books and games will contribute towards your baby’s development too.
-And feeling safe and secure at creche or with a child minder can be a great boost for their confidence and independence.
+And feeling safe and secure at nursery or with a child minder can be a great boost for their confidence and independence.

 Finding the right childcare – starting early